Menu Search

 best album 2010s

-What can be said about this monument of an album that hasn’t been said a million times already?
-This album is special, in a once in a generation kind of way.
-To Pimp A Butterfly is like this generation’s version of Marvin Gaye’s What’s Going On (1971), or Public Enemy‘s It Takes A Nation Of Millions To Hold Us Back (1988).
+What more can be said about To Pimp A Butterfly that hasn’t been said a million times already?
+This is a monumental album, the kind of work that only comes along once in a generation.
+Comparisons to Marvin Gaye’s What’s Going On or Public Enemy’s It Takes a Nation of Millions to Hold Us Back aren’t exaggerations—they’re earned.
+This is an opus that exists on a scale few others have ever reached.

 Written by